Michael-shannon/Michael-shannon/README.md

 💞️ I’m looking to collaborate on all kinds of exciting imaging projects!

-📫 How to reach me: you can email me at mjs2399@cumc.columbia.edu or click the contact button above
+📫 How to reach me: you can email me at mjs2399@cumc.columbia.edu or click the contact button above.

 -----